 Berkey is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Berkey are very well educated compared to the average community in the nation: 38.27% of adults in Berkey have a bachelor's degree or even advanced degree.
+The education level of Berkey citizens is very high relative to the national average among all cities (21.84%): 38.27% of adults in Berkey have a bachelor's degree or even advanced degree.

 The people who call Berkey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berkey residents report their race to be White, followed by Asian.
 Important ancestries of people in Berkey include German, Irish, English, Polish, and Italian.